Updated: Aug 26, 2021

 How can you tell if a paper has OBAs? – the technical data sheet of the paper should specify if an OBA is present.
 Also, a description of paper as “bright white” will indicate the presence of some OBA.
 The content of OBA is important for the integrity of the print and should meet the archival standards - make sure to check if there is an “Archival Certificate” by an accredited third party.

-Bright, whiter papers have been and still are favoured by photographers for their characteristics such as deep black and high contrast.
+Photographers prefer bright, whiter papers for their characteristics such as deep black and high contrast.

 However, “natural” white papers are slowly becoming more popular with increased awareness of the risk posed by OBA to the integrity and longevity of the print.